ruggeri/tech-notes/programming-languages/scala-notes.md

 * Weird.
 Map keys can be of mixed type!
 So can values.
 But I think the values are cast down to `Any`.
 * Maps are unordered.
+* Sets likewise can contain any type. `apply` returns true or false for Sets.
+* Looks like there's a `for (x <- xs)` syntax.
+* `String#format` takes a format string; you can use `%s` and presuambly `toString` is called. `%c` is for char, and `%d` for number.
+* You can do `val match { ... }`.
+Most useful for case classes.
+Can have `_` as a wildcard.
+Can do destructuring in a pattern; can match part, destructure the rest.
+You may have to use backticks in a destructuring to use a variable's value, and not introduce a shadowing variable.
+* There's some zany way to even destructure using a regular expression and captures.
+* Of course you can destructure lists with conses.
+But that's just a special case of typical case class destructuring.
+* Case classes work like you think.
+You can have a single case, or you can have multiple cases if you use `abstract class X` and then `case class SubX extends X`.
+* You can mutate case class objects, but prolly better is to use the `x.copy(propName = newVal)` syntax.
+That's a wild syntax...
+* Case classes can have default parameters.
+* Looks like Scala has named arguments?
+* There's apparently a way to turn a case object back into a tuple. `Person.unapply(person).get`.
+Not sure why `get` is needed.
+* Why not always use case classes?
+It's typicaly just to use them when no private or mutable state.
+    * Sounds like you can even subclass case classes.
+But apparently the subclass can't also be a case class.
+    * Not sure if that's really important?
+    * It sounds like it's mostly about intent/meaning.
+* You can have `range(0, 10)` or `0.until(10)`.
+Or `0 until 10` for
+  that matter.

 ## Resources